GoogleChrome/ip-protection/Masked-Domain-List.md

 soundstocking.com                                | Admiral                                                        | Not Impacted By Script Blocking
 sparklingshelf.com                               | Admiral                                                        | Not Impacted By Script Blocking
 specialscissors.com                              | Admiral                                                        | Not Impacted By Script Blocking
+spectacularstamp.com                             | Admiral                                                        | Not Impacted By Script Blocking
 spellmist.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 spellsalsa.com                                   | Admiral                                                        | Not Impacted By Script Blocking
 spiffymachine.com                                | Admiral                                                        | Not Impacted By Script Blocking
 spirebaboon.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 spookyexchange.com                               | Admiral                                                        | Not Impacted By Script Blocking
 spookyskate.com                                  | Admiral                                                        | Not Impacted By Script Blocking
+spookysleet.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 spoonsilk.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 spotlessstamp.com                                | Admiral                                                        | Not Impacted By Script Blocking
 spottednoise.com                                 | Admiral                                                        | Not Impacted By Script Blocking